 Application Error audiodg.exe

-The audiodg.exe is a part of Windows file system, but sometimes a spyware, virus or trojan gets into the system replacing the original file and causes the problems.
-There are many application errors which are caused by the audiodg.exe.
+The audiodg.exe is a part of the Windows file system, but sometimes spyware, virus or trojan gets into the system replacing the original file and causes the problems.
+There are many application errors that are caused by audiodg.exe.

 Following are the common error messages which can occur more often:

 - Poor performance of “stuttering” while playing movies on Media Player or VLC Player.

 - Constant “beeping” sounds while performing regular tasks in Vista of Windows 7.